ademariag/kapitan-katacoda/kapitan-intro/step1.md

 ***kapitan*** is essentially a tool to compile multiple templates (***`jinja`*** or ***`jsonnet`***) using the ***`inventory`*** as a Single Source of Truth.

+Start by running `kapitan` and familiarize with the help output.